Address: Indianapolis Motor Speedway, 4790 W 16th St, Indianapolis, IN 46222, USA

 With the end of the war in sight, on November 29, 1944, three-time 500 winner Wilbur Shaw came back to do a 500-mile tyre test approved by the government for Firestone.
 Shocked by the state of the facility, Shaw contacted Rickenbacker, only to be told that the circuit was for sale.
 Concerned that real estate developers may once again begin to circle, Shaw contacted the major motor manufacturers about purchasing the Speedway.
 All indicated that, should a purchase be made, it would be for private testing only.
 Shaw therefore began looking for an investor who would reopen the circuit for public racing.

 He eventually found Terre Haute businessman Tony Hulman, who had made his fortune in the family food and beverage business.
 Meetings were set up and the Speedway was purchased on November 14, 1945 for a $750,000.
-Thus began a dynasty of ownership which continues in the Hulman-George family to the present day.
+Thus began a dynasty of ownership which continued in the Hulman-George family right through to 2019.

 Renovations were quickly completed in time for the 500 to be held once more in 1946.
 It has become an annual fixture ever since.
 The old wooden grandstands were replaced with steel and concrete structures as rapidly as possible in following years and the heyday years began, first through the roadster era and then following the European invasion of the mid-1960s, who introduced low slung rear engined cars to the race, inventing the basic formula which has remained to the present day.